 We were alarmed that development of a publicly-owned property secured for the purpose of benefiting the residents of the community had evolved into a developer-driven project that would not be affordable for small, locally-owned businesses.
 For example, the significant expense of constructing an underground parking garage must be passed on to tenants, shoppers, and other users, resulting in higher rents and prices.
 We also believe that what NDC had proposed would: exacerbate traffic congestion and related safety concerns; eliminate space for community activities; and threaten the survival of the community-owned grocery store serving a large number of city residents.

-We note that both elected officials and city staff have referred to the importance of revenue to be derived from the ground lease and property taxes to the city’s income stream.
+We note that both elected officials and city staff had referred to the importance of revenue to be derived from the ground lease and property taxes to the city’s income stream.
 But this should not come at the expense of serving the needs of Takoma Park residents for affordable goods and services, public gathering spaces, and a safe and livable junction.

-We believe that the City of Takoma Park should recognize the unique opportunity afforded by public ownership of this property by spearheading innovative development that supports and encourages our walkable grocery store and other local businesses, prioritizes safety, meets high environmental standards, and has the explicit intention of serving our diverse community.
+We believe that the City of Takoma Park should recognize the unique opportunity afforded by public ownership of this property by spearheading use that supports and encourages our walkable grocery store and other local businesses, prioritizes safety, meets high environmental standards, and has the explicit intention of serving our diverse community.